-Practice Note: The descriptions below are modeled after the DCF Rate Structure guide and are to be used merely as a means to help match the most prepared FFH with the child/youth needing placement.
+Practice Note: The descriptions below are modeled after the DCF Rate Structure guide and are to be used merely as a means to help match the most prepared family foster home (FFH) with the child/youth needing placement.
 These descriptions are to be used as general guidance, and all workers are encouraged to keep in mind the complex nature of humans forming relationships, particularly in terms of children and youth who come from hard places.

+Levels Of Service (Level Of Care/LOC):

-LEVELS OF SERVICE (LEVEL OF CARE/LOC): Description of the Basic Family Foster Home (Basic 1)
+Description of the Basic Family Foster Home (Basic 1)

-A Basic-1 service level family foster home provides 24-hour care for youth to meet their safety and well-being needs.
+A Basic 1 service level family foster home provides 24-hour care for youth to meet their safety and well-being needs.
 DCF Licensing regulations require at least eight hours of training annually per foster parent.